tbelpaeme/HRI2022-EU-meet-up/index.md

 You can [pre-register for the event](https://docs.google.com/forms/d/e/1FAIpQLScxY7k5PkO5lMnWaaZnARenxKGj8OgWG17usyi8N5kcMNBc2w/viewform?usp=sf_link){:target="_blank" rel="noopener"}.
 This allows you to stay informed by email on any news regarding the event, and assures you will receive an invitation when the registration opens.

-The full registration will open at the end of January.
+The full registration will open soon.

 ## Sponsoring and volunteering